The prostate gland enlarges as men age.

 Drugs are usually tried first.
 Alpha-adrenergic blockers (such as terazosin, doxazosin, tamsulosin, alfuzosin, or silodosin) relax certain muscles of the prostate and bladder outlet and may improve the flow of urine.
 Some drugs (such as finasteride and dutasteride) may block the effects of the male hormones responsible for the prostate’s growth, shrinking the prostate and preventing or delaying the need for surgery or other treatments.
 However, finasteride and dutasteride may need to be taken for 3 months or more before symptoms are relieved.
 Also, some men who take finasteride or dutasteride never experience relief of their symptoms.
 Some men are treated with an alpha-adrenergic blocker plus either finasteride or dutasteride.

-Many over-the-counter complementary and alternative products are promoted for treatment of BPH, but none, including saw palmetto Saw Palmetto Saw palmetto berries contain the plant’s active ingredients, which are fatty acids.
-The plant’s berries can be made into tea.
-Saw palmetto is also available as tablets, capsules, and a liquid... read more , has been shown to be effective.
+Many over-the-counter complementary and alternative products are promoted for treatment of BPH, but none, including saw palmetto Saw Palmetto Saw palmetto is a type of palm tree that grows in the southeastern United States.
+Its berries contain the plant’s active ingredients, which are fatty acids (fats).
+The plant’s berries can be... read more , has been shown to be effective.

 Men who also have erectile dysfunction Erectile Dysfunction (ED) Erectile dysfunction (ED) is the inability to attain or sustain an erection satisfactory for sexual intercourse.
 (See also Overview of Sexual Dysfunction in Men.)
 Every man occasionally has... read more (impotence) may be treated with daily tadalafil because this drug may help relieve both erectile dysfunction and BPH.